sdbeng/git-champs/Readme.md

 Changes made to Readme before rebase.

 ## Merge conflicts
-Sometimes when the team inadvertently make changes to the working repo you need to be ready to reconcile those changes.
-This comes into play when you try to pull the code.
-You'll need to get rid of the unwanted lines of code, then add and commit to master.
+Sometimes when the team inadvertently make changes to the working repo, you must to be ready to **reconcile** those changes.
+This comes into play when you try to pull out the code.

+You'll first need to get rid of the unwanted lines of code, then add and commit to master.

 Always check the logs with `git log` and also you can have a look at the HEAD by doing `git reflog`.